pombredanne/https-github.com-z88dk-z88dk.wiki-/Home.md

 * **ZCC** is the toolchain's front end. zcc can generate an output binary out of any set of input source files.

-* **SCCZ80** is z88dk's native c compiler. sccz80 is derived from small c but has seen much development to the point that it is nearly c89 compliant.
+* **SCCZ80** is z88dk's native c compiler. sccz80 is derived from small c but has seen much development to the point that it is nearly c89 compliant as well features from later standards.

 * **ZSDCC** is z88dk's customization of the sdcc optimizing c compiler.
 Our patch makes sdcc compatible with the z88dk toolchain, gives it access to z88dk's extensive assembly language libraries and ready-made crts, addresses some of sdcc's code generation bugs and improves on sdcc's generated code.
 It has very good standards compliance with c89, some c99 and a little c11.